 Short-term Care: ER Visits

 In Centerville Health and Rehab, 12.98 Percentage of Patients

 This is the number of times residents are sent to the emergency room per thousand days of short-term care.

 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term stay residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of autonomy with activities of daily living typically correlates with better rehabilitation services.
+This indicates the percent of short-term care patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of independence with ADL's often correlates with superior rehabilitation services.